Tuao: History

-The native laborers in the construction stopped working and refused to continue telling the priests that the site had not been well chosen.
-They insisted that a party should find out where the bird had flown to.

-To humor the pagan natives, one of the priests allowed himself to be led by a party of natives to look for the mysterious bird.
-To his surprise, they found the bird serenely perched on top of a tall tree on the edge of a wide clearing ideal for a town site.
-He sent one of the natives to call for the other priests, who, on their arrival, found the place much to their liking.
-And so the first church of Tuao was constructed on the site where the present edifice now stands.

 When the civil authorities founded the town in 1604, the natives insisted that it be called Tuao.
 Eight years later on May 13, 1612, Tuao was accepted ecclesiastically.
 Father Miguel de San Jacinto, O.P. gave the town Santos Angeles Custudios (Holy Guardian Angels) as its patron saints.

 The early missionaries in Tuao were zealous evangelists and tactful pacifiers of warlike natives.
 One of them was Father Francisco Capillas, who later became the first martyr in China.
 The first parish priest, Father Juan B. Cano, O.P. worked patiently with the people.

-A late comer, Father Gabriel Serrano, O.P. built a strong brick and mortar church, a rectory (convento) and a fort (cotta) in which the Spaniards and the natives sought refuge every time the town was raided by the Kalingas from the Cordillera ranges.
-Unfortunately, these priceless monuments to the politicalization and evangelization of Tuao by the Spaniards were destroyed by a strong earthquake on December 29, 1749.
+Another missionary, Father Gabriel Serrano, O.P. built a strong brick and mortar church, a rectory (convento) and a fort (cotta) in which the Spaniards and the natives sought refuge every time the town was raided by the Kalingas from the Cordillera ranges.
+These landmarks were destroyed by a strong earthquake on December 29, 1949.

-In protest of abuses committed by some Spanish civil petty officials and soldiers, the inhabitants of Tuao and neighboring Malaueg, rose in revolt in 1781 under Magtangaga and Tomas Sinaguingan.
+In protest of abuses committed by Spanish civil officials and soldiers, the inhabitants of Tuao and neighboring Malaueg, rose in revolt in 1718 under Luis Magtangaga and Tomas Sinaguingan.
 The uprising was put down by Capitan Juan Pablo de Orduna.

-Tuao became a part of events during World War II as the seat of the successful renaissance government of Governor Marcelo Adduru.
-The Japanese Forces garrisoned the town when Adduru was captured late in 1943, but Adduru returned shortly after having been freed by his guerilla soldiers early in 1944.
+During World War II, Tuao was the seat of the provincial resistance government of Governor Marcelo Adduru.
+The Japanese Forces garrisoned the town when Adduru was captured late in 1943, but Adduru returned shortly after having been freed by the guerillas early in 1944.
 Donald Blackburn, "assisted by his intelligence officer Lt.
-Mariano D. Manawis, from the prominent Daquial family of Tuao; a very bright and forward thinking man who revitalized the intelligence operations for the 11th Infantry;"; staged from Tuao, his guerrilla headquarters, attacks against the Japanese in Tuguegarao.
+Mariano D. Manawis, from the prominent Daquial family who served in the 11th Infantry;"; staged from Tuao, his guerrilla headquarters, attacks against the Japanese in Tuguegarao.

-After the war, the inhabitants work in silent diligence.
-Most of them used their brawn to make living, they are independent from outside help and are friendly people.

 Geography

+Tuao is situated 42.35 km from the provincial capital Tuguegarao, and 510.24 km from the country's capital city of Manila.

 Barangays

 Tuao is politically subdivided into 32 barangays.
-These barangays are headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
-All are elected every three years.
+Each barangay consists of puroks while some have sitios.